awsdocs/aws-javascript-developer-guide-v2/README.md

 ## AWS JavaScript Developer Guide V2

-The open source version of the AWS SDK for JavaScript Developer Guide
+The open source version of the [AWS SDK for JavaScript Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/index.html).

 This repository contains source content for the official AWS SDK for JavaScript Developer Guide.
 The source code for the `AWS SDK for JavaScript 2.0`_ is also on GitHub, at https://github.com/aws/aws-sdk-js.

 ## Recent Updates

-You can find out when this guide has had major updates and what those updates were by looking in the [Document History](/doc-history.md "Document History") topic.
+You can find out when this guide has had major updates and what those updates were by looking in the [Document History](doc_source/doc-history.md) topic.

 ## Reporting issues